klatiPRO

 Additives and processing

-• Avoid cured and deli meats with added nitrates/nitrites — when heated they turn into cancer-causing compounds.
-The meat itself is fine; the additive is the problem.
-Traditional salt-only cured meats (prosciutto, coppa, salt pork) have no added nitrites and are fine
+• Avoid cured and deli meats with added nitrates/nitrites — when heated they can form harmful compounds.
+The meat itself is usually fine; the additive is the problem.
+Traditional salt-only cured meats (prosciutto, coppa, salt pork) generally contain no added nitrites

-• Dark roast coffee builds up acrylamides (cancer-causing)
+• Dark roast coffee can build up acrylamides

 Substances